AzhdanYulmi/markovski-solutions/README.md

 8. The User Management Application will be accessible at `http://localhost:8080`.

 Make sure to customize the database connection properties according to your local setup.
 You may need to update the database URL, username, and password in the `application.properties` file.
 This README provides an overview of the functionalities available in the User Management Application.
-For detailed information about the API endpoints, request/response formats, and error handling, please refer to the API documentation or contact the developers.